 If a doctor fails to diagnose or misdiagnoses a medical condition, this error can have dire consequences for the patient.
 In many cases, medical conditions require prompt treatment to secure a successful outcome and any delay in appropriate treatment can result in permanent side effects, illness, or death.
 If you or someone you love has experienced needless ailment, pain, and suffering because of a medical misdiagnosis, you may be able to file a misdiagnosis lawsuit.
 The team of lawyers at Younker Hyde Macfarlane, PLLC serve victims throughout the state of Utah have decades of experience in this area of law and can provide you with expert legal counsel and aggressive representation.
-To arrange a free consultation with a member of our personal injury group, led by Mr. Norm Younker, please do not hesitate to contact our law office online or over the phone at (801) 335-6467 today.
+To arrange a free consultation with a member of our personal injury group, please do not hesitate to contact our law office online or over the phone at (801) 335-6467 today.
 We serve clients from throughout Utah, Idaho, and other surrounding states.

 What is Misdiagnosis and Failure to Diagnose?

 A misdiagnosis or failure to diagnose occurs when a routine diagnosis is missed due to negligence on the part of a medical professional.
 Improper diagnosis of a medical condition can result in surgical errors, birth injuries, drug errors, or a lack of necessary treatment.
 All of these errors can have severe repercussions and significantly impact the victim's health and quality of life.
 For this reason, doctors, nurses, and other medical professionals have an obligation to abide by a reasonable standard of care and take every precaution to ensure their patients' health.